The success of a data governance program depends on two factors: Strategy and implementation.

 Develop a data governance implementation roadmap

-Further, we align your data governance initiative with a security framework, helping you establish rights and accountabilities for access management.
+As first steps towards developing data governance roadmap, we align your data governance initiative with a security framework, helping you establish rights and accountabilities for access management.
 We also implement data masking and set up a vault to protect sensitive data using encryption.
 We assign internal auditors to perform periodic audits that ensure regulatory, contractual, and architectural compliance.
 We develop necessary software management tools and ensure proper data management, duly mitigating the risk of data loss.

 On the business side, we assign data owners who grant access permissions and ensure availability of critical data.
 We adopt a data cleansing and profiling process to ensure data quality and handle data problems.
 We assign data stewards to handle quality exceptions.